VivaBite/.github/README.md

 ## 🎯 Our Mission

 For restaurants:
-- Beautiful, dynamic multilingual menus
+- A powerful, flexible tool to communicate with guests in any language
-- Nutritional breakdown, allergy & dietary filters
+- Manage and present menus that adapt to seasonality and availability
-- Integration with seasonal or time-based availability
+- Save time, reduce printing, and improve operational clarity

 For guests:
-- Intuitive, translated view
+- A beautiful and easy-to-read digital menu
-- Nutritional insights and dietary flags
+- See dish ingredients, nutrition facts, allergens and dietary tags
-- Access with tokens or NFTs
+- Discover local cuisine in your own language, instantly

 ---